 Diagnostic Tests for the Vestibular System

 The vestibular system is complex and responsible for many of the body’s functions.
-In order to narrow down the exact cause of dizziness, it is necessary to administer a variety of tests.
+To narrow down the exact cause of dizziness, it is necessary to administer a variety of tests.
 These measure eye movements, head movements, hearing and more.

 Studies indicate vestibular testing is extremely thorough and accurate in identifying inner ear disorders.
 Vestibular testing is also helpful in determining whether additional diagnostic testing, such as an MRI, is needed.
-A battery of tests is administered in most cases.
 The most common ones include:

 These tests may be combined with additional hearing or diagnostic tests depending on the results.